bryandaniel1/chat-room/readme.md

 **a)** System Properties

+ - To run the application server administration console, you can use the IDE or start a standalone installation.

+        To use the IDE, perform the following steps.

+		- In the Services view of NetBeans, expand the Servers node, right-click the GlassFish Server, and select "Start".

+        To use a standalone installation, perform these steps.

+        - Navigate to the installation directory in a terminal and execute "/bin/asadmin start-domain".

  - The application requires a system property defining the location of the configuration file required by the application.
 To establish this property, you can use the following procedure.

-		- In the Services view of NetBeans, expand the Servers node, right-click the GlassFish Server, and select "Start".

 		- Once the Server has started, navigate to http://localhost:4848/ to open the GlassFish Console.